 I cook with them as much as I can before the season ends: cherry clafoutis for dessert, compote for French toast and waffles, and of course: cherry ice cream.
 In my favorite adults-only version, I fold rum-soaked cherries into a rich and creamy vanilla custard base.

 If rum isn’t your favorite liquor, others can certainly be substituted.
 Brandy or bourbon would be classic pairings, kirsch would up the cherry ante, and chambord would bring an underlying berry note.
-The alcohol will make this ice cream a bit more susceptible to melting, so it’s best to enjoy right away after scooping.
+Boozy ice cream is a bit more susceptible to melting, so it’s best to enjoy right away after scooping.

 But, let’s be real, with a bowl of Rum Cherry Ice Cream in front of you, are you really going to wait that long to dig in?
 I’m not!